cliftbar/roll_feathers/README.md

 - Track roll history
 - Roll types
   - sum, max (advantage), min (disadvantage)
-  - Blink lowest or highest die when rolling max or min
+  - Blink the lowest or highest die when rolling max or min
 - Blink Dice on roll
   - choose blink color
 - Home Assistant light integration
   - Not available on web
-- API to get latest roll
+- API to get the latest roll
   - GET http://<device-ip>:8080/api/last-roll
   - Not available on web